Hauptwerk organ usage

 This association is made using our Identify function.

-The identify process may also invoke a 4 point calibration procedure if the position of the touch co-ordinates on the center cross are not as expected.
-If touch accuracy is out after running identify you may need to run calibration for each device from the UPDD Console, calibration tab.
+The identify process may also invoke a 4 point calibration procedure if the position of the touch co-ordinates on the centre cross are not as expected.
+If touch accuracy is out after running identify, you may need to run calibration for each device from the UPDD Console, calibration tab.

-After running configuration the status screen should now show the correct monitor/touch screen association.
-Now when you touch the screen the point of touch should occur on the correct monitor.
+After running Identify, the status screen should now show the correct monitor/touch screen association.
+Now, when you touch the screen, the point of touch should occur on the correct monitor.

 Troubleshooting